Jordi El Niño Polla: YouTube Channel

 On 27 October 2017, García created an official YouTube channel.
 His first upload received over 25 million views.
 In less than two months, García's channel received the Gold Play Button, a YouTube achievement for surpassing 1,000,000 subscribers.
 As of 13 May 2021, his channel has amassed over 4 million subscribers and 393 million views.

 Personal life

-García was born and raised in Ciudad Real, Spain.
-In an interview, he revealed that he doesn't smoke and rarely drinks.
-In 2018, García revealed that he has been dating a woman outside the pornographic industry since June 2016.
+García was born and raised in Ciudad Real, Castilla–La Mancha.
+In an interview, he revealed that he didn't smoke and rarely drank.
+In 2018, García revealed that he had been dating a woman outside the pornographic industry since June 2016.